robenkleene/collections/cards/apple-developer.md

 - **In Swift, how do you get a substring of just the first or last characters?** `string.suffix(3)`, `string.prefix(3)`
 - **In Swift, how do you create an arbitrary substring from a string?** Create a start and end index with `str.index(str.startIndex, offsetBy: 7)`, then use the start and end index as a range subscript `str[start..<end]`.

+### Value Types vs. Reference Types

+- **In Swift, why can't a struct contain a property of its own type?
+Why can it contain an array of its own type?** Memory for structs is statically allocated, and it's impossible to determine the size of a struct that can recursively contain itself at compile time.
+Since arrays change in size dynamically, they already cannot be statically allocated, so arrays are really reference types with value semantics.
+An array is contains a pointer to its elements, so it's size in the struct is static.

 ### Types

 - **In Swift, what are named types?** A type with a name, e.g., a `class`, `enum`, `struct`, or `protocol`.